TheUltimateKrtek/GUI-Entity-Framework/README.md

 PostgreSQL should start automatically as a service after installation.
 However, you can also start or stop it manually via the command line:

 ##### Start the PostgreSQL service
 In the Command Prompt (navigate to the PostgreSQL bin directory):

+`cd C:\Program Files\PostgreSQL\<version>\bin`

+And launch the postgre, you can lauch the database from an existing folder in our project `pokemondb\` with already existing and installed database or you can your own database and app will automatically download the database from broswer, as you can see next.

 `pg_ctl start -D <your_database_cluster_path>`
 ##### Stop the PostgreSQL service